 The Evolution of Advertising

-In the 1970s, marketing experts determined that the average American was exposed to 500 advertisements every day.
+In the 1970s, marketing experts like this seo agency in manila determined that the average American was exposed to 500 advertisements every day.
 In 2016, that number has multiplied by ten.
 Thanks to internet, satellite TV, mobile devices, and more, it is estimated that we are subjected to over 5,000 advertisements in one single 24 hour period.

 Hundreds of years ago, if you wanted to know about anything that was going on in the world, you purchased a newspaper.
 Up until fairly recently it was not uncommon to read it in its entirety.
 In 1895, radio was discovered and became our lifeline of entertainment and information.
 Families would gather around it and listen for hours.
 Then in 1927 came the television.
 Music, film, news, and corporations were forever revolutionized as they were projected into homes all across America.
 Commercials followed not long after, forever changing the way we shop and buy.